-End of life planning is not easy but it is important.
-North & Company appreciates the need to balance personal and family needs while considering tax implications and the effect certain decisions may have on close relationships.
+End-of-life planning is not easy, but it is essential.
+North & Company LLP appreciates balancing personal and family needs while considering tax implications and the effect certain decisions may have on close relationships.
 Thinking ahead and working with lawyers and other professionals to ensure a smooth transition is crucial.
 This planning is not just about money.
-It is about ensuring your well-being, your family’s well-being, and protecting family relationships.
+It is about providing for your and your family’s well-being and protecting relationships.

-An Enduring Power of Attorney (EPA) is the delegation of authority to someone else to make financial decisions on your behalf.
-This authority can be given at any time and can be designed to take effect if you lose capacity.
-Whether is it a serious illness or you have a family history of dementia, this document allows the person you choose as your agent to take care of your finances when you cannot.
+An Enduring Power of Attorney (EPA) is delegating authority to someone else to make financial decisions on your behalf.
+Authority is given at anytime and can be designed to take effect if you lose capacity.
+Whether it is a severe illness or you have a family history of dementia, this document allows the person you choose as your agent to take care of your finances when you cannot.

-When someone passes away with money and property still in their name the executor of the estate will likely require a grant of probate or a grant of administration.
-Probate affirms the validity of the will and the authority of the executor to handle the assets of the deceased.
-A grant of administration is applicable when the deceased did not have a will and someone applies to the court to administer the estate.
-In either case, banks, the land titles department, and other institutions will typically not release information or assets without probate or a grant of administration.
-This is used to protect both the executor and institutions from liability.
-These processes can be tricky and it is best to consult a lawyer in these situations.
+When someone passes away with money and property still in their name, the estate executor will likely require a grant of probate or a grant of administration.
+Probate affirms the validity of the will and the executor’s authority to handle the deceased’s assets.
+A grant of administration is applicable when the deceased did not have a will, and someone applies to the court to administer the estate.
+In either case, banks, the land titles department, and other institutions will typically only release information or assets with probate or a grant of administration, protecting both the executor and institutions from liability.
+These processes can be tricky, and it is best to consult a lawyer.

 A Trust manages assets when the beneficiary of the trust may not be able to themselves, protects the assets from being eaten away too quickly, has potential tax savings, avoids probate, the details of the trust are kept private, and more.
 A Trust can potentially be a very important tool in estate planning.
 They can be set up prior to death or through the passing of a Testator.

 Family and Spousal Trusts can be used to accomplish multiple goals.
-If you have young children and were to pass away, the assets they are entitled to would be held until they turned 18 and they would get it all.
-A Discretionary trust allows you to appoint someone you trust to distribute the assets the children are entitled in a discretionary manner.
+If you have young children and were to pass away, the assets they are entitled to be held until they are 18, and they would get it all.
+A Discretionary trust allows you to appoint someone you trust to distribute the assets to the entitled children in a discretionary manner.
 They have the authority to give the funds as they see fit.
-As another potential scenario, if you have a business and your family is unable or unwilling to take over the business you could put it in a trust with your family as the beneficiaries and appoint a trustee to manage the assets in the trust.
-No one wants their family to be unprotected and vulnerable on their passing.
-If you are curious about setting a trust for your family please reach out to North & Company
+As another potential scenario, if you have a business and your family is unable or unwilling to take over the business, you could put it in a trust with your family as the beneficiaries and appoint a trustee to manage the assets.
+No one wants their family to be unprotected and vulnerable upon their passing.
+If you are curious about setting up a trust for your family, please get in touch with North & Company LLP.

-An inter vivos trust is created during the life of the person who wants to set up the trust.
-It holds all the benefits of normal trust with the added benefit that the person setting up the trust can appoint themselves as a trustee so they maintain control of the assets within the trust.
-This ensures a smooth transition of the beneficial interest in the assets of the trust and the Trust avoids probate.
-If you are curious about how a trust might help you North & Company is happy to talk with you.
+An Inter Vivos trust is created during the life of the person who wants to set up the trust.
+It holds all the benefits of standard trust with the added benefit that the person setting up the trust can appoint themselves as a trustee so they maintain control of the assets within the trust.
+This ensures a smooth transition of the beneficial interest in the trust’s assets, and the Trust avoids probate.
+If you are curious how a trust might help you, North & Company LLP is happy to talk with you.

-A Testamentary Trust is set up upon the death of the testator.
+A Testamentary Trust is created on the death of the testator.
 A Trust set up upon the death of an individual still provides the same benefits as a family and inter vivos trust.
 They can be effective estate planning tools.
 However, recent tax changes have reduced the tax benefits that trusts used to have.
-In spite of this, setting up a trust can still be a good tool to carry out the testator’s desires and a well drafted trust allows for the trustee to end the trust if the financial burden of the trust were to outweigh its benefits.
+Despite this, setting up a trust can still be an excellent tool to carry out the testator’s desires, and a well-drafted trust allows the trustee to end the trust if the financial burden of the trust were to outweigh its benefits.